Ana Fernández Rodríguez

 Ana has also held teaching roles in Spain and South Korea and has been a DELE examiner at Instituto Cervantes Seoul.

-Currently, she is the Spanish Short Courses Coordinator at Languages for All and one of the SIELE coordinators.
+Currently, she is the Spanish Short Courses Coordinator at Languages for All and the Organiser of the Spanish for IFP course.

 Qualifications